 AC Electric Field EF

-In case of high voltage power lines the AC electric fields could span up to 100 m.
-The good news is that it dies out with the square of the distance from source.
+In case of high voltage power lines, the AC electric fields could span up to 100 m.
+The good news is that it dies out with the square of the distance from the source.

 AC electric field lines are attracted to ground potential and to any conductor in their path such as the human body.

 AC electric fields frequency range from 5Hz to 400kHz.
 Low-frequency measuring devices display the AC electric field in V/m.